 Using the Deployment Sequence

-Gather the following information before performing the Service Manager deployment:
+Gather the following information before performing the Neurons for ITSM deployment:

 • The name of the your company.